prashant-kikani/prashant-kikani.github.io/_posts/2022-1-22-stock-market.markdown

 ## Dopamine hit & FOMO

 When stocks you have bought rises, you get happy, when they come down, you get a bit sad/frustrated.
 Long term investors do not care much about daily volatility though.
-When I first invested my own money in the stock market, I used to check prices very frequently, like every 15-30 minutes.
+When I first invested my own <a href="https://prashantkikani.com/blog/money" target="_blank">money</a> in the stock market, I used to check prices very frequently, like every 15-30 minutes.

 Sometimes, stocks which are going higher and higher, which you missed, gives you FOMO - fear of missing out.
 I am largely driven by FOMO in daily life and in the stock market too.
 For me, dealing with the regret of missing some great opportunities is hard.
 So sometimes, people like me get beaten up in the stock market.
 I think, regret of missing the opportunity is difficult to bear than taking the opportunity and then failing at it.